onestardao/WFGY/TensionUniverse/BlackHole/Q023_strong_cp_problem.md

 * N_level: N1

   * The narrative linking priors over `theta_eff`, EDM bounds, and strong CP tension is explicit and coherent at the conceptual level.
-  * Counterfactual worlds T_CP and F_CP are described in terms of tension patterns but not yet tied to a detailed classification of all proposed mechanisms.
+  * Counterfactual worlds T_CP and F_CP are described in terms of tension patterns but are not yet tied to a detailed classification of all proposed mechanisms.

 ### 9.2 Next measurable step toward E2